nikoltchovskaa/nikoltchovska.de/content/posts/pigeons/index.md

    the wind, as well as the reflections in the window.
 (Otherwise it gets triggered whenever someone comes close to the window)
-4. After a movement was detected, wait for the movement to stop (and the background to stabilze) again.
+4. After a movement was detected, wait for the movement to stop (and the background to stabilise) again.

 This heuristic works pretty reliably.